-PACT has begun a campaign to reduce single-use plastic in and around Penrith.
+PACT has begun a campaign to reduce single-use plastic in Eden.

 - Letter to the Herald about Plastics campaign in September 2017

 - Letter to the Herald about Refill scheme, December 2017

 - Letter to the Herald about the government's Plastic Plans, January 2018

 - Wouldn’t it be fantastic if we could cut use of plastic?, Herald, March 2018

 Other ways we're tackling plastic - and you can help!

 Lobbying supermarkets/manufacturers – We’ve begun contacting firms to ask for plastic-free packaging on products.
 Is there a product you use regularly that could be packaged in something other than plastic?
 Please write to the manufacturer and encourage them to make the switch.
 It would be really useful if you could email Nigel from PACT, who’s keeping a log of firms that people have contacted, and what the outcome was.
 Email: email@example.com.